 Exhaustion can creep up unexpectedly when you are working from home as you can lose track of time and end up working for longer hours than when you are in the office.

-Alleviate work home fatigue with these helpful tips
+Alleviate work from home fatigue with these helpful tips

 While there is no way to avoid experiencing work-from-home fatigue completely, there are ways you can lessen its occurrence.